Kamil-K/Machine-Learning-ND_Capstone/capstone_report.md

 __*Step 5:*__ Split data into training and test dataset with test set being 10% of the overall dataset.<p>
 __*Step 6:*__ Pring out the output, accuracy<p>

-Optional Steps for manual qualitative check:
+Optional Steps for manual qualitative check:<p>
 __*Step 7:*__ Design a sliding window functionality that will move windows at different scales and overlaps over larger images looking for smaller objects such as a small bird in a much bigger picture.<p>
 __*Step 8:*__ After running on test images the sliding windows and classifying each one of them into one of the 4 classes (aircraft, birds, sky, ground) create a heatmap for aircraft class and birds class for each test image.<p>
 __*Step 9:*__ Apply thresholds on heatmaps to cut down their values to lower the false alerts and unstabilities of the algorithm.<p>